 TIP: In the streets surrounding the park, if you’re up for a spot of shopping there’s major department stores such as Takashimaya, Isetan and Keio to choose from.

 Where to eat in Shinjuku?

 There are a few different areas for you to get the authentic Shinjuku culinary experience:

 - Golden Gai 新宿ゴールデン街: This compact “Golden District” is home to over 200 small bars (wow) and comes alive at night.
 By “small” bars I mean they only seat up to 8 customers at a time in some cases!

 - Omoide Yokocho 思い出横丁: Also known as “Memory Lane”, you can expect to find small laneways filled with ramen, soba, sushi and yakitori eateries.
 The tunnel at the lane’s entrance created by the train tracks above gives it the awkward nickname “Piss Alley”.
 The lane is sometimes decorated with plastic cherry blossoms.
 Please note that smoking is allowed in these restaurants.
 You’ll come out smelling like a Japanese BBQ 🍢

 Finally, get your night started at the hilariously entertaining Robot Restaurant ロボットレストラン (read about my experience here).
 You can’t get much more Japanese than this, it’s unbelievably awesome.
 Just the waiting room has enough bling to give you a sensory overload!

-Getting there: 3 minutes walk from Golden Gai area
+3 minutes walk from Golden Gai area

 Cost: Adult JPY 7,500 (if purchased online)